dgatf/msrc/README.md

 Advantages of the ATMega328PB:

 - Accurate Castle telemetry
-- 2 UARTS (for using ESC serial and GPS at the same time)
+- 2 x UARTS (ESC serial and GPS can be connected at the same time)

 If nor Castle and 2 serial ports are required, the ATMega328P may be better choice, as is cheaper and easier to find